 Should I apply as a freshman or transfer student?

 You should apply as a freshman if you have never been to any post-secondary institutions or registered for or taken any classes after completing High School or gaining a high school diploma.
-If you have registered for classes, completed any amount of coursework, or attained any degree after high school (in the US or outside of the US), you should apply as a transfer student.
+If you have registered for classes, completed any amount of coursework, or attained any degree after high school (in the United States or outside of the United States), you should apply as a transfer student.

 Does a Non-Degree student have to fill out an application every semester?